-This development made it increasingly difficult for Interpeace and our partner, Assabil, to proceed with its joint programme.
+This development made it increasingly difficult for Interpeace to proceed with its programme activities.
 Expanding acts of violence and deteriorating security conditions led Interpeace to significantly reduce the scope of the programme.
-While initially, the programme intended a gradual national coverage, the context only allowed for a consultation process in the South with numerous interruptions.
-Interpeace will continue to assess and hopes to be able to resume the work in the future.
+While initially, the programme intended a gradual expansion at the national level, the context only allowed for an in-depth consultation process in the South.